vilhelmfalkenmark/graphQL-friends/README.md

+# GraphQL sandbox with mocked friends api

 Have node version 6.1 or higher installed.

 1. npm i
-2. make sure to have nodemon installed globally.
+2. Make sure to have nodemon installed globally.
 If not, do npm i -g nodemon
 3. npm run api
 4. npm start